cyeunghl/cellSplitter/README.md

 - Copy the generated label text after a seeding or dilution calculation to print or share culture labels with consistent naming.
 - Need a quick mycoplasma check run?
-Use the dashboard’s Myco test labels table to copy today’s culture/date/CY label text in bulk.
+Use the dashboard’s Myco test labels table to copy culture labels and optionally append today’s date or extra text using the same controls as the label library.
 - Use the Myco status dropdowns beside each culture (or the passage history header) to flag cultures as Myco-free, tested, untested, or contaminated as you progress through QC.